akononovicius/eleven-league-scheduler/README.md

 goal.

 Also, red teams score additional goal if the standard die rolled 4 or more.
-Green team scores subtracts one goal if the standard die rolled 3 or less (they score at least 0 goals).
+Green team subtracts one goal if the standard die rolled 3 or less (they score at least 0 goals).

 Blue team changes their "behavior" depending on their opponent.
 Against